-Carmella Karijo Rother engages uncomplicated materials, tools and processes which resonate with her reflective manner of working, seen in the clean lines and pure forms of her pieces.
-The natural colours of the materials complement this direction towards clarity and simplicity, referencing the origins of the materials.
+Carmella Karijo Rother’s work involves engagement with simple materials, tools and processes which resonate in her manner of working.
+This is reflected in the clean lines and pure forms of her pieces.
+The natural colours of the materials complement this direction towards clarity and simplicity and reference the origins of the material she works with.

-Carmella’s home and studio are nestled in Gatineau Park, Quebec among century-old pines hung with pails for maple sap in the spring and flaming with colour in the fall.
+Carmella’s home and studio are nestled in Gatineau Park, Quebec among century-old pine trees.
 Her love of nature – the beauty, wonder and tranquility she finds there – is woven throughout her life.

-She has a Bachelor of Science degree in Biology from the University of Saskatchewan and a Masters degree in Environmental Studies from York University.
+She has a Bachelor of Science in Biology (University of Saskatchewan) and a Master in Environmental Studies (York University).
 Her first career was in the field of nature interpretation and education, working at Ontario Parks and the Canadian Museum of Nature before she became a full-time artist.

-Carmella’s work is in the City of Ottawa’s Fine Art Collection and Global Affairs Canada Visual Art Collection.
-She has participated in group exhibitions across North America and had solo shows at Wall Space Gallery (Ottawa), Harbinger Gallery (Waterloo), General Fine Craft (Almonte) and Darrell Bell Gallery (Saskatoon).
-She has also been featured at the International World of Threads Festival in Oakville, Ontario.
-In 2019, her work will be featured in the Biennale Internationale du Lin de Portneuf, Deschambault, Quebec.
+Carmella’s work is in the City of Ottawa’s Fine Art Collection.
+Recent exhibitions include Wall Space Gallery in Ottawa, General Fine Craft in Almonte and Darrell Bell Gallery in Saskatoon.
+She has also participated in the international World of Threads Festival in Oakville, Ontario.